 Studying at Plymouth helped my application when applying for a masters.
 The opportunities I had at Plymouth – from spending four weeks in China with the Shanghai Summer School, to getting involved in societies – have all strengthened my CV and overall employability.

-If you’re worried about your university place, or want to consider your options, you don’t have to wait until A level results day to apply for Clearing.
+If you’re worried about your university place, you don’t have to wait until A level results day to apply for Clearing.